VIAME/VIAME/doc/code-style.rst

     often default to 80 columns wide) or other contexts such as github diffs where long lines are undesirable or problematic.

+- :a:`[gen.lines]`
-- Place "header lines" immediately before a non-local function definition.
+  Place "header lines" immediately before a non-local function definition.
   Header lines may also be placed before other definitions (e.g. classes) where deemed beneficial to readability.
 A header line consists of a C++ comment (two forward slashes), followed by a space, followed by a number of hyphens.